 Rotation schedule can be tailored based on resident’s interest and experience.

-In addition to the involvement in the direct patients' care, the residents will have a variety of opportunities to engage in teaching and precepting 4th year clerkship pharmacy students and providing educational programs to medical fellows, nurses, pharmacists and other health care professionals.
+In addition to the involvement in the direct patients' care, the residents will have a variety of opportunities to engage in teaching and precepting 4th year advanced practice pharmacy students and providing educational programs to medical fellows, nurses, pharmacists and other health care professionals.
 To expand his/her own experience in teaching and research, the residents will attend lectures at the State University of New York at Buffalo along with the residents at other sites around Buffalo.
-There are a lot of classes offered by Human Resources as well, which include, but are not limited to, career enhancement academy, teamwork academy, diversity academy, workplace safety academy and leadership academy.
-A research project of publishable quality is required upon completion of the program.
+Residents also will give minimum one didactic lecture and active learning experience at D’Youville College of Pharmacy.
+There are many classes offered by Human Resources as well, which include, but are not limited to, career enhancement academy, teamwork academy, diversity academy, workplace safety academy and leadership academy.